SODV3999-TRAIND/TRAIND-Back_End/README.md

 Errors from the Mongoose framework are captured using the callback (err, result) Errors are created at the callback and propogated up to server.js using next(err)

+## Database

+The connection to the database is via the MongoDB Client.